Take a 1-min quiz to get a Personal Meal Plan Male Female

 • 1 teaspoon finely grated fresh ginger

-• 1 1/2 tablespoon oyster sauce plus 2 tablespoons water
+• 1 ½ tablespoons oyster sauce plus 2 tablespoons water

-• Start by filling up a wok or a saute pan with about 1 cup of water and bring it to a boil.
+• Start by adding 1 cup of water to a wok or a saute pan and bring it to a boil.

-• Add in the green beans and cover it, letting it steam for about 4 to 5 minutes or until they turn crisp-tender.
+• Add the green beans and cover the pan, letting them steam for 4 to 5 minutes or until they turn crisp-tender.

-• Next, heat the wok over high heat then swirl in the cooking oil.
-Add in the onions and mushrooms after the oil becomes very hot and stir fry it for about 3 minutes.
+• Next, heat the wok over high heat and swirl in the cooking oil.
+Add the onions and mushrooms when the oil becomes very hot and stir fry it for 3 minutes.

-• Turn down the heat to medium and add in the cooked green beans, garlic and ginger.
-Continue quickly stir frying for an extra 30 seconds or until the mixture becomes aromatic.
+• Turn down the heat to medium and add the cooked green beans, garlic, and ginger.
+Continue quickly stir-frying for an extra 30 seconds or until the mixture becomes aromatic.
 Ensure you don’t burn the ginger or garlic.

-• Add in the oyster sauce alongside the water and stir.
+• Add the oyster sauce with the water and stir.
 Cook for an extra minute.

 • Remove and serve while hot.